2020 Board of Supervisors

 The County's Board of Supervisors includes five members elected at large who serve four year staggered terms.
-The Board meets the fourth Tuesday each month at 1:00 p.m., except for the months of March, June and September when they meet at 7:00 p.m., and except for the months of November and December when the meetings may be moved due to the holiday schedule.
+The Board meets the fourth Tuesday each month staggering times between 1:00 PM and 6:00 PM, and except for the months of November and December when the meetings may be moved due to the holiday schedule.
 Please check the Meetings page or Calendar for correct meeting dates and times.

 Mission Statement of the Mathews County Board of Supervisors